-- b.
-If the applicant fails to attend the scheduled interview and does not contact the PHA to reschedule the appointment, the application may be rejected, and the applicant may be denied admission. - c.
-If the applicant misses two (2) appointment, the PHA will designate the application as inactive.
-The applicant will be removed from the waiting list and may reapply when the waiting list is opened. - 4.
+- 1) The applicant fails to provide the completed full application package within the time allotted by the PHA. - 2) The PHA requested further information and/or documentation and the applicant failed to provide the information and/or documentation by the due date. - 4.
 Final Determination and Notification of Eligibility - a.
-After following the verification process per Chapter 11, a final determination of eligibility will be made before inviting the family to an HCV Family Briefing session for issuance of youcher. - b.
+After following the verification process per Chapter 11, a final determination of eligibility will be made before inviting the family to an HCV Family Briefing session for issuance of voucher. - b.
 The housing choice voucher (voucher) will not be issued before all eligibility criteria have been met. - 5.
 Applicant Responsibilities - a.
 Supply true, accurate, and complete information on the application and consent forms. - b.
 Supply any documents and verification as requested by HUD and the PHA. - c.
-Attend scheduled application appointments. - d.
-Timely inform the PHA, in writing, of changes in address, or any other changes affecting their eligibility. - e.
+Timely inform the PHA, in writing, of changes in address, or any other changes affecting their eligibility. - d.
 Timely respond to requests from the PHA to update information on their application and to confirm their continued interest in applying for housing assistance.